euank/tokio-libvirt/README.md

-# Tokio proto: Libvirt
+# Tokio Libvirt

-This is an implementation of the [libvirt rpc protocol](https://libvirt.org/internals/rpc.html#protocol) for [tokio-proto](https://github.com/tokio-rs/tokio-proto).
+This is an implementation of the [libvirt rpc protocol](https://libvirt.org/internals/rpc.html#protocol) for [tokio](https://github.com/tokio-rs/tokio).

 ## Status